EatStrawberryButt/probability/README.md

 1. **baseTwo**
-- args: A number greater than 0 and less than 1
+- @param: A number greater than 0 and less than 1
+- @return boolean

 **Basic usage**